Scale Colour Reduction Effect Theory

 Depending on the colour, using white is the easiest method for lighting paint.
 However, for those who understand advanced colour theory, the best way to lighten a colour is by using a similar lighter hue within the same warm or cool colour spectrum.

 The best way to test the gradual colour shift is on white styrene.
 Bright white printer paper has a bluing agent to trick your eyes into seeing a whiter white, so don’t use it.
-White styrene, by comparison, is just, opaque white.
+Evergreen White styrene, by comparison, is just, opaque white.

 By adding the lighter colour, a drop at a time, and checking the transition on the test piece to see the desired colour shift, then, you will know a correct value step has been achieved.